AyomideSA/FlashcardProject/README.md

 ### Executing program

-cd into the flash-card-project-start and then run the following command
+cd into the flash-card-project-start and then run the following command though command line
 ```
 main.py
 ```